 Then your rent will probably not go down even though your income has.
-This rule must be written in your lease if the PHA wishes to use it against you.
+This rule must be written in your lease if the PHA.

 If you lose benefits because you got a job or a child moved out, your income may go up, but you don't have to pay a rent increase for a while.
 See "Earned Income Disallowance" on page 28.